Justified representation: Partially cohesive groups

 Brill and Peters present a different weakening of cohesivity.
 Given an elected committee, define a group as L-deprived if it contains at least L quotas, and in addition, at least one non-elected candidate is approved by all members.
 A committee satisfies EJR+ if for every L-deprived voter group, the maximum satisfaction is at least L (at least one group member approves at least L winners); a committee satisfies PJR+ if for every L-deprived group, the union of their approval sets contains some L winners.
 Clearly, EJR+ implies EJR and PJR+, and PJR+ implies PJR.
+PJR+ is the approval-based specialisation of a more general concept called Inclusion Proportionality for Solid Coalitions (IPSC) that was introduced by Aziz and Lee.